 - 5.2.1 Students benefit from high expectations, engagement, care, support and motivation from staff.
-Guidance will be provided from first enquiry to completion of studies and beyond. - 5.2.2 Teachers of each module or unit will have appropriate up to date knowledge and skills. - 5.2.3 All courses will be subjected to rigorous formal review and evaluation.

-- 5.2.4 Staff will use their skills and expertise to plan and deliver teaching and learning opportunities using quality resources in order to support and meet each student's needs. - 5.2.5 Teaching and learning sessions will be effectively managed to create an environment that is conducive to learning. - 5.2.6 Students will be initially assessed to identify their starting point and will be monitored in their progress and set challenging targets to build on and extend learning. - 5.2.7 Students will be facilitated to understand how to improve as a result of frequent, detailed, accurate and personalised feedback from staff following assessment of their learning. - 5.2.8 Assessment activities will be aligned to the unit or module learning outcomes and adhere to partner university or awarding organisation requirements. - 5.2.9 Summative assessment activities will be second considered / second marked in line with the partner university / awarding organisation policy and procedure. - 5.2.10 Modules or units will be reviewed and evaluated informally and formally with the aim of continuous improvement of student learning. - 5.2.11 Teaching and learning will develop transferable skills and support the achievement of learning goals and career aims.
-External bodies such as the partner institutions; Advance HE and the UK Quality Code for Higher Education may be useful sources of consultation. - 5.2.12 Enhancements of teaching and learning will be supported through College delivered and personal CPD. - 5.2.13 Appropriate and timely information, advice and guidance will support learning effectively. - 5.2.14 Equality and diversity will be promoted through teaching and learning. - 5.2.15 Students may make College aware of any additional consideration through the procedure as appropriate. - 5.2.16 Partner institutions ensure a single point of contact for the College and regular update meetings allow for jointly agreed goals and strategies. - 5.2.17 The College will provide and maintain resources and facilities to support learning, teaching and assessment
+Guidance will be provided from first enquiry to completion of studies and beyond. - 5.2.2 Teachers of each module or unit will have appropriate up to date knowledge and skills. - 5.2.3 All courses will be subjected to rigorous formal review and evaluation. - 5.2.4 Staff will use their skills and expertise to plan and deliver teaching and learning opportunities using quality resources in order to support and meet each student's needs. - 5.2.5 Teaching and learning sessions will be effectively managed to create an environment that is conducive to learning. - 5.2.6 All staff involved in teaching will be subject to quality assurance of their teaching activities as outlined in the College's Observation of Teaching Learning & Assessment Policy. - 5.2.7 Students will be initially assessed to identify their starting point and will be monitored in their progress and set challenging targets to build on and extend learning. - 5.2.8 Students will be facilitated to understand how to improve as a result of frequent, detailed, accurate and personalised feedback from staff following assessment of their learning. - 5.2.9 Assessment activities will be aligned to the unit or module learning outcomes / competencies and adhere to partner university or awarding organisation requirements. - 5.2.10 Summative assessment activities will be second considered / second marked in line with the partner university / awarding organisation policy and procedure. - 5.2.11 Modules or units will be reviewed and evaluated informally and formally with the aim of continuous improvement of student learning. - 5.2.12 Teaching and learning will develop transferable skills and support the achievement of learning goals and career aims.
+External bodies such as the partner institutions; OfS and QAA may be useful sources of consultation. - 5.2.13 Enhancements of teaching and learning will be supported through College delivered and personal CPD. - 5.2.14 Appropriate and timely information, advice and guidance will support learning effectively. - 5.2.15 Equality and diversity will be promoted through teaching and learning. - 5.2.16 Students may make College aware of any additional consideration through the procedure as appropriate. - 5.2.17 Partner institutions ensure a single point of contact for the College and regular update meetings allow for jointly agreed goals and strategies. - 5.2.18 The College will provide and maintain resources and facilities to support learning, teaching and assessment